LovroLudvig/Software-Design-College-Project/README.md

 In this project I was working on the Android Aplication

+* This project was chosen as one of the top 6 projects

 # What I Learned

 * Using various libraries for video and photo compression